hannibal002/SkyHanni/INSTALLING.md

 <details>
 <summary>8.
 Move mods into mods folder</summary>

-Move your neu and skyhanni .jar files into the folder.
+Move both your downloaded NEU file and SkyHanni file into the folder.

-Note: if you have a problem, people may ask to see your mod folder - that is this folder.
+*Note: if you have a problem, people may ask to see your mod folder - that is this folder.*

 </details>

 <details>
 <summary>9.
-Setup ram</summary>
+Setup RAM</summary>

-If you're running mods, you also need to setup your allocated ram.
+If you're running mods, you also need to set up your allocated ram.
 If you don't know how much ram your computer has, follow [this guide](https://www.howtogeek.com/435644/how-to-see-how-much-ram-is-in-your-pc-and-its-speed/).
 To allocate ram, go to installation, press the 3 dots next to the installation you are using, click edit, press more options.
-In jvm arguments, look for something that says -Xmx2g or some other number followed by g.
+In JVM arguments, look for something that says -Xmx2G or some other number followed by G.
 That number is the amount you have allocated for Minecraft to use.
-If you have 2g of ram on your computer, you might struggle to play Minecraft.
-Try to allocate 1g.
-If you have 4g, allocate 2g.
-If you have 8 or more g, allocate 4g.
-You should never need more than 4g unless you have more mods than you know what to do with.
+If you have 2G of ram on your computer, you might struggle to play Minecraft.
+Try to allocate 1G.
+If you have 4G, allocate 2G.
+If you have 8 or more G, allocate 4G.
+You should never need more than 4G, unless you have more mods, than you know what to do.

 </details>

 <details>
 <summary>10.
-Launch the forge profile in the launcher.</summary>
+Launch the forge profile in the launcher</summary>

 Installing Minecraft forge should have set the profile for you, but if it didn't, go to installations, select new installation, under version you need to find forge for 1.8.9 (most likely at the top or bottom)